getloom/loom/src/docs/community-types.md

 ## `'personal'` communities

 Felt has a special kind of community called a **personal community**.
-It's a bit of a misnomer; it's more of a personal workspace than a community, but it inherits most of the qualities of `'standard'` communities, with some important differences:
+It's a bit of a misnomer; it's more of a personal workspace, a world scoped to a persona, than a community, but it inherits most of the qualities of `'standard'` communities, with some important differences:

 - a personal community is created automatically for every [`'account'` persona](./persona-types.md);